Ways To Actually Achieve Your New Year’s Resolutions In 2020!

 Read a book, meet with individuals that are inspiring to you and learn from them.
 Attend webinars on topics that interest you.
 Surround yourself with positive and thriving individuals.

 This is a popular resolution for a lot of us and sadly is one of the most failed resolutions.
 Why, because there is no one diet- fits- all, says best selling author, nutritionist, yoga instructor, Lyn-Genet Recitals of the Metabolism Plan.
 First, discover the Foods and Exercises That Work for Your Body to Reduce Inflammation and Drop Pounds Fast!
-If you want to loose weight you need to:
+If you want to lose weight you need to:

 - Stop counting calories.